RacharlaSanjana/Casino_python/README.md

 # Casino_python
-Slot Machine Game
+## Slot Machine Game
 This is a simple command-line-based slot machine game built using Python 3.
 The game uses the random library to randomly generate symbols and playsound library to play sound when the slot machine is played.

-How to Play
+## How to Play
 1.Run the slot_machine.py file in the terminal using the command python slot_machine.py.

 2.Enter the amount you would like to deposit to start playing.

 3.Enter the number of lines you would like to bet on (1-3).

 4.Enter the amount you would like to bet on each line.

 5.The slot machine will display the symbols and show if you won or lost.

-Game Rules
+## Game Rules
-1.The slot machine has 3 rows and 3 columns.
+.The slot machine has 3 rows and 3 columns.

-2.The symbols used in the game are:
+.The symbols used in the game are:

 😂 (value of 5)

 💎 (value of 4)

 😭 (value of 3)

 ☠️ (value of 2)

-3.The maximum number of lines that can be bet on is 3.
+.The maximum number of lines that can be bet on is 3.

-4.The maximum bet amount is $100 and the minimum bet amount is $1.
+.The maximum bet amount is $100 and the minimum bet amount is $1.

-5.The game calculates winnings based on the symbols that appear on the bet lines.
+.The game calculates winnings based on the symbols that appear on the bet lines.

-6.The game uses the playsound library to play a sound when the slot machine is played.
+.The game uses the playsound library to play a sound when the slot machine is played.

-Example Output
+## Example Output

 Welcome to MAAS CASINO
 Make your day with our slot machine